Sam Makad

 If your company doesn’t yet have the solutions that keep your data safe (and defend systems from possible cyberattacks), it’s something you need to set up.

 Every company is different and will require versatile solutions.
-The key to setting up a strong base for strong security is layering.
+The key to establishing a robust foundation for adequate security is layering.

-Have tools that protect all parts of the system — including your cloud, remote employees’ home devices, and anything else that can be hacked.
+Have tools that protect all parts of the system — including your cloud, remote employees’ home devices, and any other potential vulnerabilities that can be hacked.

-For smaller businesses, the basic firewall and antivirus can be enough.
+For smaller businesses, a basic firewall and antivirus can be enough.
 However, as you scale, you’ll need more complex security to cover every tool that you use to protect data, workers, and clients.

-Larger companies have complex systems that must be managed by a professional team specializing in cybersecurity.
+Larger companies have complex systems that require professional management by a specialized cybersecurity team.

-Here, the last step is to choose talented members for the IT team that will manage the security and continually improve it — make it work for the company.
+Here, the last step is to choose talented members for the IT team that will manage the security and continually improve it, making it work for the company.

 Setting up security points that cover all your devices is not enough.
 You must continually seek weaknesses in your network security measurements — manage your vulnerabilities.